-How to use the color palette tool for choropleth maps
+How to use the color palette tool

-As soon as we imported the data for our Choropleth map and got to step 3: "Visualize" in the map creation process, Datawrapper lets us choose a color palette for our map:
+As soon as we imported the data for our choropleth map and got to step 3: "Visualize" in the map creation process, Datawrapper lets us choose a color palette for our map:

 Sequential & diverging color palettes

 Sequential color palettes are great when our numbers go from low to high, like unemployment data, life expectancy or birth dates.
 These palettes often have bright colors on one side and dark colors or a completely different color on the other side of the scale.
-Often, bright colors represent the low values while dark colors represent the high values.
+Bright colors represent the low values while dark colors represent the high values.

 Diverging color palettes can be used when both extremes and the middle point of our scale are interesting for our map.
 We can use it for social studies or show how our regions compare to an average value (e.g. "Countries that are more and less religious than the world average").
 We can also use it for elections, especially in two-party-countries like the US: Each side of the palette can represent one party.

-Change colors of color markers
+Change the colors of color markers

 Add & delete color markers